 - The Pittsburger – Usually when there’s pasta salad, there’s also burgers.
 This hamburger with fries and coleslaw is a Pittsburgh staple.

 - Greek Portobello Mushroom Burgers – Need a meatless option for your cookout?
 Check out these vegetarian mushroom burgers!

 - 1/2 pound (8 ounces) uncooked elbow macaroni

 - 2 tablespoons granulated sugar

 - 2 tablespoons yellow mustard

-- In a medium bowl, whisk together the mayonnaise, vinegar, sugar, mustard, and paprika (to taste).
+- Meanwhile, in a medium bowl, whisk together the mayonnaise, sugar, mustard, vinegar, and paprika.

-- In a large bowl, mix together the macaroni, green pepper, carrot, onion, and egg.
-Add the dressing.
-Dust with paprika on top, if desired.
-Cover and chill at least 2 hours (overnight is best).
+- Add the cooked macaroni to a large bowl.
+Stir in the eggs, carrots, green pepper, onion, and dressing.
+Dust with additional paprika on top, if desired.